Coast to Coast Road Trip

 Drive coastward and check into your St Helens accommodation.

-Spend the afternoon exploring the bay before ambling over to the Blue Shed restaurant.
-It's the only place on the east coast licensed to collect scale fish, southern rock lobster and oysters from local fishermen and retail to the public – so ordering these is almost compulsory.
+Spend the afternoon exploring the bay before ambling over to the Blue Shed Restaurant.
+It’s the only place on the East Coast licensed to collect scale fish, Southern Rock lobster and oysters from local fishermen, and sell retail to the public – so ordering these is almost compulsory.

 St Helens to Launceston